 The three most material factors that can impact Novo Nordisk’s ability to create value over time are defined by management as:

-Other material issues relate to dimensions of performance in regards to the Triple Bottom Line principle to do business in a financially, environmentally and socially responsible way:
+Other material issues relate to dimensions of performance in regards to the Triple Bottom Line principle to do business in a financially, environmentally and socially responsible way to ensure progress towards our ambition of becoming a sustainable business:

-Material issues are determined and reassessed on an annual basis by management.
+Material issues are determined and reassessed on an annual basis by management to ensure we stay on top of issues that could substantively affect our strategy, business model, ability to access required resources or key stakeholders.
 For reporting purposes, this process is anchored with the Disclosure Committee, chaired by the CFO.

-Materiality determination is informed by insights from stakeholder feedback such as analyst reports and investor queries, patient panels, independent assurance, reputation surveys, and internal surveys among employees.
+Materiality determination is informed by legal requirements, insights from stakeholder feedback such as analyst reports and investor queries, patient panels, independent assurance, reputation surveys, the AI tool, Datamaran, and internal surveys among employees.
 Material issues are linked to the annual strategic planning process, and material issues are reflected in the remuneration of the Executive Management and the long-term share-based incentive programme.

 Novo Nordisk leans on the International Integrated Reporting Council’s definition of materiality.
 Beyond the most material issues, all information deemed material for providers of financial capital in their decision-making is included in the Annual Report, ie of such relevance and importance that it could substantively influence their assessments of Novo Nordisk’s ability to create value over the short, medium and long term.